elmotec/massedit/README.txt

 ::

   usage: massedit.py [-h] [-v] [-w] [-V] [-e EXPRESSIONS] [-s STARTDIR]
                      [-m MAXDEPTH] [-o output]
                      pattern [pattern ...]

   Python mass editor

   positional arguments:
     pattern               file patterns to process.

   optional arguments:
     -h, --help            show this help message and exit -v, --version         show program's version number and exit -w, --write           modify target file(s) in place.
 Shows diff otherwise.
-  -V, --verbose         increases log verbosity (can be specified multiple
+    -V, --verbose         increases log verbosity (can be specified multiple times)
-                        times)
     -e EXPRESSIONS, --expression EXPRESSIONS
                           Python expressions to be applied on all files.
 Use the line variable to reference the current line.
     -s STARTDIR, --start STARTDIR
                           Starting directory in which to look for the files.
 If there is one pattern only and it includes a directory, the start dir will be that directory and the max depth level will be set to 1.
     -m MAXDEPTH, --max-depth-level MAXDEPTH
                           Maximum depth when walking subdirectories.
     -o output, --output output
                           redirect output to a file

   example: massedit.py -e "re.sub('failIf', 'assertFalse', line)" *.py

 or if massedit is installed as a package (from pypi for instance) :

 ::

-  python -mmassedit -e "re.sub('assertEquals', 'assertEqual', line)" test.py
+  python -m massedit -e "re.sub('assertEquals', 'assertEqual', line)" test.py

+There is also a convenient ``massedit.bat`` wrapper for Windows included in the distribution.

 Installation
 ------------

-Download massedit.py from http://github.com/elmotec/massedit or :
+Download ``massedit.py`` from ``http://github.com/elmotec/massedit`` or :

 ::